 There’s a Car in Your Name.
 But You Didn’t Buy It.

-Imagine waking up one day to discover that a criminal living more than 1,000 miles away tried to buy a car in your name.
+Imagine waking up one day to discover that a criminal living a thousand miles away tried to buy a car in your name.
 You’d probably think you were still dreaming.
 But for one Maryland man, this nightmare became a reality when scammers used his stolen identity to try to buy a car — in Indiana [*].

 Of all the dangers of identity theft, you probably think it’s unlikely that someone would — or even could — buy a car in your name.
 But vehicle identity theft is more common than you think.